vsukla/census_app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+## Deployment

+This application can be deployed to any cloud platform that supports Python applications, such as:
+- Heroku
+- Google Cloud Platform
+- AWS Elastic Beanstalk
+- DigitalOcean App Platform